nakamotojp/aicodeprep-gui/README.md

 ## Configuration

-You can customize file extensions, directories, and exclusion patterns via an `aigui.toml` file in your project folder.
+You can customize file extensions, directories, and exclusion patterns via an `aicodeprep-gui.toml` file in your project folder.
 This will override the default configuration.

-Example `aigui.toml`:
+Example `aicodeprep-gui.toml`:

 ```toml
 max_file_size = 2000000